ace-lab/pl-ucb-faded-parsons/elements/pl-faded-parsons/GeneratorREADME.md

 |   square_question.html
 ```

-Instead of writing a docstring, you may choose to write a file (eg for syntax-highlighting/checking) and use an import region like so:
+Instead of writing a docstring, you may choose to write a file (eg for syntax-highlighting/checking):
 ``` html
 <!-- square_question.html -->
 Make a function <code>square_color</code> that tells if a chess